 After Dinosaur, we hit up Utah.
 We really wanted to make it to the Bonneville salt flat races, but SLC traffic held us back and we missed it.
 Thought about heading up the next day, but already being two days behind schedule, we decided to ride on.
 Next year, Utah.
 We camped at a campground named "Firefly" after a squirrelly experience on a steep decline rock road - not fun.

 From Utah we rode through Bear Lake (Idaho) and into the Grand Tetons.
 Stayed for a night, still thinking about it though.
-I would like to give (all of these areas) more time on another trip.
+I would like to give all these places more time on another trip.
 The Tetons were chilly, and thinking about the heat from Utah the day before, I realized the craziness of what we were actually doing.
 It was a good kind of crazy though :)

 From the Tetons we rode north to Yellowstone and stayed for 4 or 5 nights.
 Jakes bike got knocked over and his clutch broke, so we rode around doubles on my bike for a while, and then decided to rent some horses.
 It was a good way to see the park.